 My Dumping Ground.

-Here is a dumping ground for my writings, notes, ideas and opinions, projects, etc. all on this single page.
-You can learn about my interests, thoughts, and me as a person.
+Here is a dumping ground for my notes, projects, photos, etc. all on this single page.
 Back

 This is a project that I worked on mainly from July 2015 to January 2016.
 This medium let users share and view two-sided flippable cards with arbitrary content on both sides in different formats.
 The goal was to become a knowledge acquisition platform where experts share pieces of knowledge or news information in a quick, simple and intriguing way.